Jesús Seade

-Jesús Seade Kuri (Mexico City, 24 December 1946) is an economist, diplomat and politician with a long history of trade negotiations and management of international financial crises.
-He is, since December 1, 2018, Undersecretary for North America in Mexico’s Ministry of Foreign Affairs (SRE).
-On June 8, 2020, Dr. Seade was officially nominated by the Mexican government for General Director of the World Trade Organization (WTO).
+Jesús Seade Kuri (born December 24, 1946, in Mexico City) is a Mexican economist, diplomat, and politician known for his involvement in trade negotiations and the management of financial crises.
+Since December 1, 2018, he has served as Undersecretary for North America in Mexico’s Ministry of Foreign Affairs (SRE).
+On June 8, 2020, Dr. Seade was officially nominated by the Mexican government as a candidate for Director-General of the World Trade Organization (WTO).

-Taking into account his professional career in the field of international trade, in March 2018 he was invited by the then presidential candidate Andrés Manuel López Obrador as his representative in the renegotiation of the North American Free Trade Agreement (NAFTA), when the negotiation was in charge of Enrique Peña Nieto´s government.
-When he became part of the transitional team of President-elect López Obrador, he made a significant contribution to unlock the negotiation and successfully conclude a new trade agreement, fair and beneficial to his country, which would strengthen collaboration through a framework of mutual respect between the countries involved.
+In March 2018 he was invited by then-presidential candidate Andrés Manuel López Obrador to serve as his representative in the renegotiation of the North American Free Trade Agreement (NAFTA), which was being handled at the time by the administration of President Enrique Peña Nieto.
+As a member of President-elect López Obrador’s transition team, Seade played a major role in helping to unlock negotiations and successfully negotiating a new trade agreement—one that was considered fair and beneficial for Mexico, which aimed to strengthen collaboration among the countries involved within a framework of mutual respect.

-A Mexican and Lebanese national, Ambassador Seade has lived for extended periods of time in Great Britain, Switzerland, USA, Hong Kong SAR, the People's Republic of China and its native Mexico, plus a year between France and Brazil, and he has worked closely with local officials and authorities in more than 70 countries in Africa, Latin America, Asia (including China), Europe, the Middle East and North America.
-A prominent part of his career has been in high-level positions in the three main international economic organizations: the World Bank (WB) where, being really young, he became responsible for economic work on Brazil; the International Monetary Fund (IMF) in which he handled the massive debt forgiveness of 15 African countries and led the work on the serious financial crises in Turkey, Brazil and Argentina; and the World Trade Organization (WTO), in whose creation he was a prominent negotiator and then a facilitator of consensus towards the completion of the difficult agreement that established it, and of which he was Deputy Director-General.
-He was nominated as a candidate for Director General of the WTO in 2020, but his nomination was not taken forward into the second round.
+A dual citizen of Mexico and Lebanon, Ambassador Seade has lived for extended periods in the United Kingdom, Switzerland, the United States, Hong Kong SAR, the People’s Republic of China, and his native Mexico, as well as spending a year between France and Brazil.
+He has worked closely with officials and authorities from more than 70 countries across Africa, Latin America, Asia (including China), Europe, the Middle East, and North America.

+A significant part of his career has been spent in high-level roles within the three major international economic organizations.
+At the World Bank (WB), he led economic work on Brazil.
+At the International Monetary Fund (IMF), he managed major debt relief for 15 African countries and led efforts during financial crises in Turkey, Brazil, and Argentina.
+At the World Trade Organization (WTO), he was a key negotiator in its creation, helped build consensus to complete the agreement that established it, and later served as Deputy Director-General.
+Although nominated in 2020 for the role of WTO Director-General, his candidacy did not advance to the second round.

 Academic career

-He graduated with honors as Chemical Engineer from the National Autonomous University of Mexico (UNAM) and earned his master and PhD in Economics from the University of Oxford, England, under the direction of James Mirrlees (Nobel Prize 1996).
+He graduated with honors as Chemical Engineer from the National Autonomous University of Mexico (UNAM) and earned his masters and PhD in Economics from the University of Oxford, England, under the direction of James Mirrlees (Nobel Prize 1996).
 He was the second student to complete the master's program in a year that normally lasts two.
 His doctoral thesis is about optimal tax policies in face of the balance of effects on incentives and income distribution.
-During his last year as a student at Oxford University, he taught Masters Course of Microeconomics and published an article that continues to be an established reference in the area.
+During his last year as a student at Oxford University, he taught a Masters Course on Microeconomics and published an article that continues to be an established reference in the field of study.